marcelvenema/ansible-role-cockpit/README.md

 <br/>

-## Overige informatie
+## Additional information
-De UI is bereikbaar via `https://<servernaam/ip>:9090`.
-Gebruikersnaam voor login dient lid te zijn van lokale administrator groep.
+The UI is accessible via `https://<servername/ip>:9090`.
+The username for login must be a member of the local administrator group.

-## Licentie
+## License
 MIT

-## Auteur
+## Author
 Marcel Venema